smithy-lang/smithy/_sources/1.0/spec/core/lexical-structure.rst.txt

 ==============================

-Unquoted string values that are not object keys in the Smithy IDL are considered shape IDs and are resolved to absolute shape IDs using the process defined in :ref:`relative-shape-id`.
+Unquoted string values that are not object keys in the Smithy IDL are considered lexical shape IDs and are resolved to absolute shape IDs using the process defined in :ref:`relative-shape-id`.
 Values that are not meant to be shape IDs MUST be quoted.